-Services, support services and trading accounts are debited with the following amounts to record the cost of holding property, plant & equipments during the year:
+Services, support services and trading accounts are debited with the following amounts to record the cost of holding fixed assets during the year:

-- depreciation attributable to the assets used by the relevant service. - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - amortisation of intangible property, plant & equipments attributable to the service. - impairment losses or amortisations.
+- depreciation attributable to the assets used by the relevant service. - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - amortisation of intangible fixed assets attributable to the service. - · impairment losses or amortisations.